 JUNE HUR (‘Hur’ as in ‘her’) was born in South Korea and raised in Canada, except for the time when she moved back to Korea and attended high school there.
 Most of her work is inspired by her journey through life as an individual, a dreamer, and a Christian, with all its confusions, doubts, absurdities and magnificence.
-She studied History and Literature at the University of Toronto, and currently works as a Public Service Assistant for the Toronto Public Library.
+She studied History and Literature at the University of Toronto, and currently works for the public library.
+She lives in Toronto with her husband and daughter.

 Her debut novel THE SILENCE OF BONES (Feiwel & Friends/Macmillan, April 2020) is a murder mystery set in Joseon Dynasty Korea (early 1800s), and also a coming-of-age tale about a girl searching for home.
 It was recently selected by the American Booksellers Association as one of the top debuts of Winter/Spring 2020, and was also honored as a Junior Library Guild Selection.

 She is represented by Amy Bishop of Dystel, Goderich & Bourret LLC.